danieldura/trantor-library-swiftUI/README.md

 #  Trantor library

-Welcome to IOS SwiftUI App with MV arquitecture.
+Welcome to our iOS SwiftUI App with MV architecture.

 ## Goals:
-- Use last IOS 16 tech in bookStore
+We aim to incorporate the latest iOS 16 technologies in our bookstore.

 ## Tech stack:
 - IOS 16